Entytaiment25/meowping/README.md

 # MeowPing

 MeowPing is a command-line utility for testing network connectivity using ICMP echo requests or TCP connections.
 It provides similar functionality to traditional ping utilities but with a touch of whimsy and color.
 MeowPing supports both domain names and IP addresses, allowing users to check the availability and responsiveness of network hosts.
+Don't forget to leave a ⭐ :D

 ## Features